rschristopher/rschristopher.github.io/src/prices.md

 -->

 **Straightforward.
-Transparent.**
+Transparent.
+No bullshit**

 You don’t need us to use Bitcoin well -- but if you want one-on-one support, we offer it at competitive, transparent pricing.
-No hidden fees.
-No “call for quote.”
-No bullshit.

 We charge based on time and scope, not complexity.
 Pricing below gives examples of what typical engagements look like.